 Request for Interest: Assistance for Broadband Expansion Pilot Projects

 This program offers grants of up to $200,000 to Local Jurisdictions for 50% of the construction costs related to an ISP extending service to unserved households.
 The ISP would partner with the Local Jurisdiction and use their existing network to provide service.
 A 100% match is required for this grant opportunity.
-Applications are due January 7, 2020.
-Please note the due date.
-It was shown incorrectly on the website earlier.
+The application window has closed, check back to see when the FY21 window will open.

 Request for Interest: Federal Funding Application Assistance

 This program offers 100% grants to Local Jurisdictions or their ISP partner for the cost associated with Federal Funding Applications.
 The grant may pay for the cost of market studies, engineering, legal financial and other approved services provided by outside consultants necessary for a Federal Funding Application preparation.
-Applications are due December 15, 2019.
+The application window has closed, check back to see when the FY21 window will open.

 Application for Broadband Infrastructure Network Buildout Program

 This program will offer grants of between $1 Million and $3 Million to Local Jurisdictions or their ISP partner to construct new broadband networks to service unserved, rural households.
 The grant may pay for up to 50% of the capital construction costs associated with providing service to unserved, rural homes and businesses.
 A 100% match is required for this grant opportunity, with some exceptions.
-Applications are due February 21, 2020 and a letter of intent to apply is due December 23, 2019.
+The application window has closed, check back to see when the FY21 window will open.

 Kenrick M. Gordon, Director